 The assembled R1 Coil Board with DRV8833 H-bridge control via MCP23017 GPIO expanders and hall sensors below each coil is quite pleasing, even if I do say so myself - and only one bodge wire!
 It’s four layer so there is some hidden complexity below the solder mask.

 The updated boards arrived, I assembled and to my joy the system worked!
 I had polarity control and sensing of all the coils via the Controller.
 With the wind in my sails, I set out developing the firmware.
-My approach to the firmware was to create a coil control abstraction, which a magnets stage machine interfaces with.
+My approach to the firmware was to create a coil control abstraction, which a magnets state machine interfaces with.

 The magnets state machine on a basic level, takes a seek position and moves the magnet to this location.
 It also constantly tracks the state of the magnet, ensuring that it is always where it should be, if it is missing or if the system is faulting.